PidgeonTools/SuperProjectManager/README.md

 - [x] Fix:  Error when trying to save to subfolder
 - [ ] Codestyle: Enhance Codestyle
 - [ ] Feature: Mark Project as open/unfinished
+- [x] Feature: Add option to prefix folders with the project name.
 - [x] Feature: Let the user decide, how many folders are in the Project Root Folder.
 - [x] Feature: Copy file to project/target folder, even if it already exists in another folder (Inform the user):
     - [x] Get File name